FedericoStazi/crossword-generator/README.md

 - This additional constraint adds a lot of complexity to the CNF, slowing it down significantly.

 However, the generator can divide words into groups of size 1, so that there is no difference with a simple list of words where all words must be used.

+#### `additional`

+This is a CNF, a list whose elements are disjunctions of variables.
+The constraints contained here are included in the CNF given to the SAT Solver, but differ from those generated in `input_generator` because they are not necessary for the creation of a valid crossword.
+The reason why this is useful, and which additional constraints could be added, is discussed [here](#additional-constraints).

 ### Variables